LIUFEIFAN1999/marked-front/README.md

 # marked-front
-An personal website with blogs, songs and vocabulary now finish blogs module
+A personal website with blogs, songs and vocabulary now finish blogs module

 the backend github address is https://github.com/LIUFEIFAN1999/marked-server